PaulVipond/listglitch/README.md

 In initState() you can play with the timer to control the rate at which the message count is updated and how many increments are emitted at once.
 (Simulates message flow coming in.)

-You can also chnage the number of initial messages in the list:
+You can also change the number of initial messages in the list:

   int currentItemCount = 0;